 On this page

-If you provide overnight accommodation in the Netherlands, for instance in a hotel, bed & breakfast or marina, you must maintain an ongoing visitor register.
+Do you provide overnight accommodation in the Netherlands?
+For instance in a hotel, bed & breakfast or marina?
+You must maintain an ongoing visitor register.
 This way you can provide information on who is staying in your accommodation in case of for instance calamities such as a fire.
+You must supply the information to your municipality upon request.

-The information entered in this register should include:
+The information entered in the visitor register should include:

 - the guest’s name and place of residence